fingltd/4mc/Readme.md

 BSD 2-Clause License - http://www.opensource.org/licenses/bsd-license.php

+## 4MC package content

+4MC is composed by the following items, included in source code repository:
+* 4mc - command line tool for compression/decompression of your files - written in C, working on Linux/MacOS/Windows
+* hadoop-4mc - java library to be used with hadoop to leverage 4mc format and LZ4 codecs (needs JNI below)
+* hadoop-4mc native - JNI bindings leveraging LZ4 compression/decompression

 ## Compression speed and levels

 4mc comes with 4 compression levels, all of them leveraging the LZ4 standard library.
 Both 4mc command line tool and Java HADOOP classes do provide codecs for these 4 levels.